stein-bmcc/eleventy-personal-site-alecardena/_site/wooden_3d_model_chess_set_animation.md

      </p>

     <p>
-        This is a 3D wooden model chess set that I created using Cinema 4D.
-I also used Cinema 4D to render the pieces and move them around the chess board.
+        I created this beautifully crafted 3D wooden model chess set that I developed as part of my animation class.
+Utilizing the advanced features of Cinema 4D, I designed this exquisite chess set with meticulous attention to detail, ensuring that every aspect of the set, from the texture of the wood to the intricate carving of the pieces, was carefully considered.
+Using the same software, I also rendered the individual pieces, enabling them to move seamlessly around the board in a stunning 3D environment.
+Through this project, I have honed my skills in 3D modeling and animation, and I am excited to share the results of my hard work with the world.
     </p>

     <div class="back_function">